-Coal from the PAMC is valued because of its high energy content (as measured in Btu per pound), relatively low levels of sulfur and other impurities, and strong thermoplastic properties that enable it to be used in metallurgical, industrial and thermal applications.
+Our most significant assets are the PAMC and the CONSOL Marine Terminal.
+Coal from the PAMC is valued because of its high energy content (as measured in Btu per pound), relatively low levels of sulfur and other impurities, and strong thermoplastic properties that enable it to be used in metallurgical, industrial and power generation applications.
 We take advantage of these desirable quality characteristics and our extensive logistical network, which is directly served by both the Norfolk Southern and CSX railroads, to aggressively market our product to a broad base of strategically selected, top-performing power plant customers in the eastern United States.
-We also capitalize on the operational synergies afforded by the CONSOL Marine Terminal to export our coal to industrial, power generation and metallurgical end-users globally.
+We also capitalize on the operational synergies and logistical advantages afforded by the CONSOL Marine Terminal, which is likewise served by both the Norfolk Southern and CSX railroads, to export our coal to industrial, power generation and metallurgical end-users globally.

 Table of Contents

 Our operations, including the PAMC and the CONSOL Marine Terminal, have consistently generated strong cash flows, even throughout the COVID-19 pandemic.
-As of December 31, 2020, the PAMC controls 657.9 million tons of high-quality Pittsburgh seam reserves, enough to allow for more than 20 years of full-capacity production.
-In addition, we own or control approximately 1.5 billion tons of Greenfield Reserves located in the Northern Appalachian ("NAPP"), the Central Appalachian ("CAPP") and the Illinois Basins ("ILB"), which we believe provide future growth and monetization opportunities.
+As of December 31, 2021, the PAMC controls 612.1 million tons of high-quality Pittsburgh seam reserves, enough to allow for more than 20 years of full-capacity production.
+In addition, we own or control approximately 1.4 billion tons of Greenfield Reserves and Resources located in the Northern Appalachian ("NAPP"), the Central Appalachian ("CAPP") and the Illinois Basins ("ILB"), which we believe provide future growth and monetization opportunities.
 Our vision is to maximize cash flow generation through the safe, compliant, and efficient operation of this core asset base, while strategically reducing debt, returning capital through share buybacks or dividends, and, when prudent, allocating capital toward compelling growth and diversification opportunities.

 Our core businesses consist of our: